syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Populating-Events.md

 ![Calendar Inline Events](images/inline_event.png)

+## Customize inline/agenda view appearance
-You can customize the inline item view by [OnInlineItemLoaded](https://help.syncfusion.com/cr/cref_files/xamarin-iOS/Syncfusion.SfCalendar.iOS~Syncfusion.SfCalendar.iOS.SFCalendar~InlineItemLoaded_EV.html) Event using in SfCalendar, using View of [InlineItemLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-iOS/Syncfusion.SfCalendar.iOS~Syncfusion.SfCalendar.iOS.InlineItemLoadedEventArgs_members.html) argument.
-You can get the details of Appointment in the Appointment argument.
+You can customize the inline item view by [OnInlineItemLoaded](https://help.syncfusion.com/cr/cref_files/xamarin-iOS/Syncfusion.SfCalendar.iOS~Syncfusion.SfCalendar.iOS.SFCalendar~InlineItemLoaded_EV.html) event using in `SfCalendar` and you can get the details of appointment from the `Appointment` property, the custom view can be set to `View` property of [InlineItemLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-iOS/Syncfusion.SfCalendar.iOS~Syncfusion.SfCalendar.iOS.InlineItemLoadedEventArgs_members.html) argument.

 {% highlight c# %}